Windber seeks more bids from contractors after ballroom renovation project draws just 1 offer

 With its initial bidding window yielding just one bid, which was well above the project’s expected cost of approximately $1 million, borough officials have opted to give contractors another month to submit offers.

 “We had 12 contractors show up for our non-mandatory pre-construction meeting.
 22 contractors requested bid packets.
-So I can say we were knocked back a step when the deadline came and we only had one bid,” Borough Manager Jim Furmanchik said.
+So I can say we were knocked back a step when the deadline came and we only had one bid," said Jim Furmanchik, who just finished his tenure as borough manager but continues working as the ballroom project's consultant.

 Furmanchik said he recognizes there’s plenty of work out there for contractors – and with the previous bidding window sandwiched between two holidays, the timing may have also been a hurdle.